dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`turtleboxes.py`
 ----------------------

-Write a program in Python to draw 100 rectangles of a random length and width, and a random color and at random positions in the turtle window.
+Write a program to draw 100 rectangles of a random length and width, and a random color and at random positions in the turtle window.

 .. hint:: You will need to use the ``turtle`` module, and functions from the turtle module such as ``goto``, ``up``, ``down``, ``forward``, ``right`` (or ``left``), ``begin_fill``, ``end_fill`` and ``fillcolor``.
 Use the help system to find out how to call these functions.